cswaney/prickle/README.md

 ### Requirements

-You will need the following to create databases (and are **not** installed automatically):
+You will need the following to create databases (these are **not** installed automatically):

 1. [HDF5](https://www.hdfgroup.org).
 2. [PostgreSQL](https://www.postgresql.org)

-If you're a Python user, simply install using the Python package manager:
+After you have installed and configured these, simply install using the Python package manager:

 ```
 pip install hfttools